Whiplash can feel very worrying because often the pain is delayed and then develops suddenly.

 I will then propose a personalised treatment plan and provide some therapies if I have time, but if not I will deliver the bulk of the treatment at the follow up appointments.

-Hands on treatment or what we call manual therapies, such as soft-tissue massage, acupuncture and joint mobilisation are effective in the treatment of whiplash and can offer effective relief from the pain.
+Hands on treatment or what we call manual therapies are effective in the treatment of whiplash and can offer effective relief from the pain.
+Examples are:

 These therapies help to offload your muscles and to relieve tension, whilst improving mobility in the area and optimising the healing process.